natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-19-portfolio-andy-crouchcom.md

 description: A visual journey into the work of a nationally-known author, speaker, and editor, focusing on their impactful contributions.
 emoji: 📚
 tags:
-  - ✍️ authors
-  - 🎤 speakers
+  - 🌐 Blogging
-  - 🌐 editors
+  - 🌐 Digital
+  - 📖 Articles
+  - 📚 Education
+  - 📝 Writing
 haiku: |
   Words that inspire thought,
   A fresh look for their voices,